Is It Legal to Turn Right on Red in North Carolina?

 Penalties for Violations

-A ticket for running a red light or making an illegal right turn on red can cost you a significant amount of money, typically ranging from $50 to $250.
-Receiving a citation for these violations may also result in points being added to your driving record.
+An expensive ticket is usually issued for running a red light or making an illegal right turn on red; such tickets can vary in cost between $50 and $250.
+These violations may also carry points on your driving record.

 Tips for Safe Right Turns on Red